talkable/talkable-docs/source/campaigns/campaign_types.rst

 The Advocate Dashboard campaigns provide Advocates a great insight on each of their shares as well as their associated rewards.
-Advocates are motivated to share more to achieve more rewards and can make that directly from their Dashboards.
+Advocates are motivated to share more to achieve more rewards and can do that directly from their Dashboards.

 .. image:: /_static/img/campaign_types/dashboard-type.png
    :alt: Campaign Type - Dashboard,